-The common underlying reasons for feeling ashamed, depressed or sick after consuming pornography centre around feeling negative emotions - such as guilt and disgust, a decreased self-worth, and a lack of control at committing an act that is wrong.
-Research has found that becoming addicted to pornographic consumption, via an increase in its use, is often due to moderate to severe emotional discomfort - in the form of anxiety, depression, fear, shame and guilt, and life problems, such as family issues or financial problems.
-This has been found to contribute to the development of even worse problems and conditions, such as declining physical health and sexual dysfunction, anxiety, depression, damaged relationships, and decreased self-worth (Weiss, 2014).
+The common underlying reasons for feeling ashamed, depressed or sick after consuming pornography center around feeling negative emotions - such as guilt and disgust, decreased self-worth, and a lack of control at committing an inappropriate act.
+Research has found that becoming addicted to pornographic consumption, via an increase in its use, is often due to moderate to severe emotional discomfort - in the form of anxiety, depression, fear, shame and guilt, and life problems, such as family issues or financial issues.
+This has been found to contribute to the development of greater problems and conditions, such as declining physical health and sexual dysfunction, anxiety, depression, damaged relationships, and decreased self-worth (Weiss, 2014).
 Infact, a study published in July of 2017 found that across England and Germany sexual satisfaction begins to decrease exponentially after a month of regular increased pornographic consumption (Wright, Steffen & Sun, 2017).